Kanya Viljoen: Career

 During her life at UCT, she appeared in many student plays such as; Lied van die Boeings (2015), I Want to Live in Woolworths (2016), Lied van die Boeings, As You Like It, Murdering Agatha Christie (2016).
 For her final Masters project in 2017, she performed in the All of It, Everything, Now, Together directed by Francesco Nassimbeni.
-During the same period, she also started her music career, where she joind with the band "Huey Huey".
+During the same period, she also started her music career, where she joined with the band "Huey Huey".
 She is also a founding member of the jazz band "Vivace Music".

 In 2017, she wrote and directed the play RAAK, which debuted at the Free State Arts Festival.
 The play was later nominated as Best Production of the festival.
 Meanwhile, she won the South African Theatre Magazine's Best Emerging Director Award.
 Then in 2018, she directed the play Like Hamlet performed at the Theatre Arts Admin Collective.
 Then she wrote the script, Mank, where Kanya was awarded a writer's bursary for this script.

 In 2021, she starred in the kykNET drama series Afgrond and played the role "Leora van Niekerk".
 In the meantime, she joined with the SABC2 telenovela Die Sentrum and played the role "Sanette".
 She also directed the short film The Moment of Dying.
 In 2021, she wrote and directed the romantic short, Ekstasis and the film Om teen treine te skre.